 Day in Antwerp Itinerary – Things to do

 What’s the best time to visit Bruges?

-Generally, Bruges is busiest with crowds during the following public holidays: May Day (May 1), Ascension Day & annual Procession of the Holy Blood (39 days after Easter), and Whit Monday, also known as Pentecost Monday (Monday after Pentecost).
+Generally, Bruges is at its busiest with crowds during the following public holidays: May Day (May 1), Ascension Day & annual Procession of the Holy Blood (39 days after Easter), and Whit Monday, also known as Pentecost Monday (Monday after Pentecost).
 Since specific dates can vary from year to year, it is best to check ahead to ensure your trip does not fall during one of these holidays.

-Few facts about Bruges:
+a Few facts about Bruges

-Bruges (or Brugge in Dutch) has the unique feature of having a canal that runs through the whole city and because of this, it is sometimes called “Little Venice of the North”.
+Bruges (or Brugge in Dutch) has the unique feature of having a canal that runs through the whole city and because of this it is sometimes called Little Venice of the North.
 Bruges is also known for its Gothic architecture – the roofs of most buildings are spiked and date back to being built in medieval times.

-One day in Bruges itinerary:
+One day in Bruges itinerary

 Watch the sunrise from the Kruisvest windmills

 The Kruisvest windmills are four windmills located on Kruisvest street that originated in medieval times.
 All four windmills sit atop their own hills, so it’s a great vantage point from which to observe the whole city.
 Next to the windmills is Hof de Jonghe – a park where you can feed and photograph sheep.
 However, this depends on the time of the year you choose for your visit.
 In spring and summer, you will be able to spot the sheep, but during winter the park will most likely be empty.